Sport in the United Kingdom: Sports culture

 The British showed a more profound interest in sports, and in greater variety, than any rival.
 This was chiefly due to the development of the railway network in the UK before other nations.
 Allowing for national newspapers, and travel around the country far earlier than in other places.
 They gave pride of place to such moral issues as sportsmanship and fair play.

 Cricket became symbolic of the Imperial spirit throughout the Empire.
 Football proved highly attractive to the urban working classes, which introduced the rowdy spectator to the sports world.
 In some sports, there was significant controversy in the fight for amateur purity especially in rugby and rowing.
 New games became popular almost overnight, including lawn tennis, cycling and hockey.
 Women were much more likely to enter these sports than the old established ones.
 The aristocracy and landed gentry, with their ironclad control over land rights, dominated hunting, shooting, fishing and horse racing.

-Many modern Olympic sports trace their roots back to Britain.
+Many modern Olympic sports trace their roots back to Britain, including sports that are not commonly considered particularly British sports today, such as table tennis and bobsleigh.